LoganMcCole/Private-repository/README.md

 Module 6: Microservices and APIs

 ## About Me
-I am a operations manager for a online chat and AI solution company.
+I am an operations manager for a online chat and AI solution company.